Q1CHENL/fig/README.md

 - Reverse GIF
 - Remove specific frames
 - Insert GIF/image(s) at any position
-- Speed specific frames up/down
+- Change playback speed for specific frames
 - Play GIF at the original speed

 > **Tip: right click on the handles to discover more**